 Monthly life cycle of Central Processing Unit (CPU) fans is well prioritised: first get a new record and pay your utility bills thereafter.
 It’s true that CPU’s incessant flow of new music keeps the label in the spotlight and despite of busy publishing schedule, no concessions are made to the quality.
-Recently the label from Sheffield has been shifting to IDM, chiptune and braindance with new material from 96 Back, Noumen and Bochum Welt, by this sounding like a fresh and bright heir of Rephlex.
+Recently the label from Sheffield has been shifting to IDM, chiptune and braindance with new material from 96 Back, Noumen and Bochum Welt, sounding like a fresh and bright heir of Rephlex because of this move.

 As it often happens, the B-side has more in the bag when mellow funk “Tone Forest” makes a nod to Detroit and “Acid Billy” would enjoy the company of caustic techno, the almost-namesake Biochip C. was famous for in the 1990s.
 After cruising on “Information Superhighway”, another electro tune “Dusty Dossier” leaps to the Drexciyan zone.